craftlabstech/craft/docs/AUTH_IMPROVEMENTS.md

 # Authentication System Improvements

+> **Note**: This documentation references onboarding functionality that has been removed from the current implementation.
+The onboarding flow and related features are no longer active.

 This document outlines the comprehensive authentication system improvements made to the Craft.js application.

 ## 🚀 What's New